davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

   }
 ```

-- now, in the draw function let's update our ellipse so that is uses this.x and this.y: ```p5.ellipse(this.x, this.y, 70, 70);```

 ### Task 5 - Connecting to our local server

 - OK, not going to lie, the next bit is a bit fiddly.
-We're going to use the componentDidMount() function just like we did week.
+We're going to use the componentDidMount() function just like we did last week.
 Then we're going to use pretty much the same code from examples provided with p5js-osc.

 - Beneath draw in your App.js file, add the following function (Please type this out so you can get a feel for what is going on in each line/block of code):